Astrohelo/Pax/README.md

-# Created with @Szappanka for a group project at Uni.
+# Created with [Szappanka](https://github.com/szappanka) for a group project at Uni.